Trần Đại Nghĩa

 Trần Đại Nghĩa (13 September 1913 - 9 August 1997) was a Vietnamese scientist, military engineer, and prominent figure in the defense industry of Vietnam.
-He held the rank of major-general and was recognized as both a military officer and an academician.
+He held the rank of major-general and was recognized as both a military officer and a scholar.
 He was awarded the Order of Ho Chi Minh and honored as a Hero of Labor.
 He was also elected as an Academician of the former USSR Academy of Sciences.

 Early life

 Trần Đại Nghĩa was born as Phạm Quang Lễ in Chánh Hiệp, Tam Bình commune, Vĩnh Long Province, to a poor but educated family on 13 September 1913.
 He received a bachelor's degree in 1933 in Hanoi.
 After two years working in the U.S. embassy, he met journalist Dương Quang Ngưu who helped him obtain a Chasseloup-Laubat Fellowship to study in Paris.
 In 1935, he arrived in France and subsequently graduated with bachelors in engineering and mathematics having attended, among others, the École Polytechnique.
 It's said that he tried to take 6 college degrees and certificates of the most famous universities of France.
 He then went to work at the École nationale supérieure de l'aéronautique.
 In 1942, he moved to Germany, where he worked in various factories on the production of weapons and aircraft.